 The scalp is an extension of the face.
 Just as pores can become clogged on the face, the follicles of the hair can experience the same type of obstruction if products are placed directly on it.
 This is especially true of heavy oils and greases.
 However, many women of color in particular are known for religiously slathering heavy oils upon the scalp.
 When products are allowed to build up on the scalp and hair, moisture conditions become unfavorable and problems with dryness and growth will arise.

 The scalp produces its own perfect oil, sebum, and does not need help from us via topical products.
 Some notice that their scalp is chronically dry and flakes, but this condition is only aggravated by the addition of products onto the scalp skin.
 It creates a vicious cycle of dryness.
 The scalp will produce less sebum to compensate for the products you are putting on it.
-And without this constant even production of sebum, the function of the scalp is thrown off balance.
+And without this constant even production of sebum, the function of the scalp is thrown off balance, due to this, people tend to get a treatment to help with their scalp dryness, Linia Skin Clinic advise asking your surgeon as many questions as possible before you agree to treatment .
 Dandruff and dryness return from the lack of sebum production, and then we tend to want to put more oils on the scalp thinking this will help.
 Then again, the scalp cuts back on sebum and dryness returns.
 The scalp, like any other skin needs to be able to respire (perspire) etc. With heavy concoctions on the scalp clogging the pores, an unhealthy environment for growth is created and the function of the scalp is hindered form operating at its optimal levels.
 The proper way to hydrate the scalp is simply through frequent washing and conditioning.
+Simply learn this here now more about the scalp removal treatment.
 This keeps the scalp skin clear of any obstructing clutter and keeps it moisturized and supple.

 For moisturizing and styling, apply your products from the newgrowth all the way to the ends avoiding the scalp as much as possible.
 Some product will inadvertently touch the scalp during the normal course of moisturizing, but avoid actively going through and coating the scalp with heavy oils.